What EfficientMobilizationCan Mean for Your Patients

 see the details

-Abbreviations: CXCR4, C-X-C motif chemokine receptor 4; G-CSF, granulocyte-colony stimulating factor; HCT, hematopoietic cell transplantation; HDT, high-dose therapy; MM, multiple myeloma; NHL, non-Hodgkin's lymphoma; SDF-1α, stromal-derived growth factor 1α.
+Abbreviations: CXCR4, C-X-C motif chemokine receptor 4; HCT, hematopoietic cell transplantation; HDT, high-dose therapy; MM, multiple myeloma; NHL, non-Hodgkin's lymphoma; SDF-1α, stromal-derived growth factor 1α.

 References: